-Alabama racist officials suf- deposits had not represented fered a surprise setback May 28 taxable income.
-In summation Mr. King adwhen an all-white Montgomery monished the jury: "If you men jury acquitted Rev. Martin . . go home and add up your Luther King, leading Southern bank deposits and want the state integration figure, of a trumpedto consider that your [taxable] income, then . . . convict the defendant."
-The argument apparently weighed heavily with taxpaying jurors.
-In a May 31 editorial the Dr. King on a second charge in- Montgomery Advertiser, influential local daily, preened itself The "case" against Dr. King, that "Justice Prevails." consisting of evidence that his The previous day Alabama 1956 bank deposits totaled an governor John Patterson brought amount exceeding the income a libel suit naming Dr. King as a success will depend on the listed on his return, was de- defendant.
-The suit was based molished by defense attorney on an advertisement in the New THE MILITANT The Truth About Cuba\ How Cuban Army Saved Wall Street By Joseph Hansen Fifth in a series of articles.
+Alabama racist officials suf- | deposits had not represented fered a surprise setback May 28 taxable income.
+In summation Mr. King adwhen an all-white Montgomery monished the jury: "If you men jury acquitted Rev. Martin . . go home and add up your Luther King, leading Southern bank deposits and want the state integration figure, of a trumped- to consider that your [taxable] up charge of perjury on his 1956 | income, then . . . convict the defendant."
+The argument apparstate income tax return.
+State's ently weighed heavily with taxattorneys refused to disclose paying jurors. whether they would move to try In a May 31 editorial the Montgomery Advertiser, influential local daily, preened itself The "case" against Dr. King, that "Justice Prevails." consisting of evidence that his The previous day Alabama 1956 bank deposits totaled an governor John Patterson brought amount exceeding the income a libel suit naming Dr. King as a listed on his return, was de- defendant.
+The suit was based molished by defense attorney on an advertisement in the New car manufacturers.'
+However, many steel centers For instance, in Youngstown, the industry will be operating at ing the week of May 30 - the In an article in the spring is- lowest rate in Youngstown since sue of the Socialist Call outlin- the depression of the 1930's. ing the stand he would take at Lack of orders and large back the convention, Thomas said he logs of steel will cause 4,000 ment at the attendance, which was against running a candidate more workers to be laid off. because of the difficulties of Hoopes was the candidate in getting on the ballot and because to 69.9 per cent, which is equal be a delegate by attending and of "the increased opposition of to the lowest rate of the 1958-59 paying a \$3 fee.)
+There were the AFL-CIO to any candidate recession. who might draw votes from the In the Pittsburgh region, Unicandidate it endorses."
+When ted States Steel Corporation has the Socialist party and the So- laid off about 3,500 workers. cial Democratic Federation re- Steelmaking facilities have been Some delegates to the conven- united in 1957 there was an un- idled at the Clairton, Pa. and Donora, Pa. works.

+conditions.
+Layoffs Mount

+Page Two

+The Truth About Cuba-How Cuban Army Saved Wall Street

+By Joseph Hansen

+Fifth in a series of articles.